magicmq/pyspigot-documentation/docs/pyspigot/pluginconfiguration.md

   permission-default: 'op'
 # Advanced debug options for scripts
 debug-options:
-  # If true, will print stack traces for all script-related exceptions to the server console
-  print-stack-traces: false
   # If true, the plugin will show messages in console and on join (to players with the permission pyspigot.admin) when a newer version of PySpigot is available to download on spigotmc.org.
   show-update-messages: true
   # The logging level for Jython internals.
 Can be useful to set this to FINE or ALL for debugging purposes.
 Note: the server's root logger will also need to be configured to accept debug messages for Jython's debug messages to show.